 The Small Business Regulatory Enforcement Fairness Act (Pub.
 L. 104-121, title II) established a procedure for congressional review of rules (5 U.S.C.
 801 et seq.), which defers, unless exempted, the effective date of a "major" rule for at least 60 days from the publication of the final rule in the Federal Register.
-The Act specifies that a rule is "major" if it has resulted or is likely to result in an annual effect on the economy of \$100 million or more or meets other criteria specified in that Act.
+The Act specifies that a rule is "major" if it has resulted, or is likely to result, in an annual effect on the economy of \$100 million or more or meets other criteria specified in that Act.
 The Act provides that the Administrator of OIRA will make the final determination as to whether a rule is major.

 III.
-How Are The Regulatory Plan and the Unified Agenda Organized?
+How Is the Unified Agenda Organized?

-The Regulatory Plan appears in part II of a daily edition of the Federal Register.
-The Plan is a single document beginning with an introduction, followed by a table of contents, followed by each agency's section of the Plan.
-Following the Plan in the Federal Register, as separate parts, are the regulatory flexibility agendas for each agency whose agenda includes entries for rules that are likely to have a significant economic impact on a substantial number of small entities or rules that have been selected for periodic review under section 610 of the Regulatory Flexibility Act.
+Agency regulatory flexibility agendas are printed in a single daily edition of the Federal Register.
+A regulatory flexibility agenda is printed for each agency whose agenda includes entries for rules which are likely to have a significant economic impact on a substantial number of small entities or rules that have been selected for periodic review under section 610 of the Regulatory Flexibility Act.
 Each printed agenda appears as a separate part.
-The sections of the Plan and the parts of the Unified Agenda are organized alphabetically in four groups: Cabinet departments; other executive agencies; the Federal Acquisition Regulation, a joint authority (Agenda only); and independent regulatory agencies.
+The parts are organized alphabetically in four groups: Cabinet departments; other executive agencies; the Federal Acquisition Regulation, a joint authority; and independent regulatory agencies.
 Agencies may in turn be divided into subagencies.
+Each agency's part of the Agenda contains a preamble providing information specific to that agency.
 Each printed agency agenda has a table of contents listing the agency's printed entries that follow.